More About Ben

-Ben has an MS in Computer Science from UCLA and a BA in Computer Science from Columbia University.
+Ben has an MS and a BA in computer science from UCLA and Columbia University, respectively.

 Ben serves on the board of Anyscale, Caffeine, Databricks, Mayvenn, NationBuilder, Okta ($OKTA), Tanium, Navan, and UnitedMasters.

 "The Ben & Marc Show" features a16z's co-founders Ben Horowitz & Marc Andreessen.
 In this episode, Marc and Ben continue their in-depth exploration of the current education system.
 While Part I of their discussion unpacked the crisis facing higher education, Part II presents solutions to overhaul the modern university.

 In this one-on-one conversation, Marc and Ben tackle the university system – what has certainly been a hot topic that’s been dominating the news over the past few months.
 As Marc states at the top of the episode, universities matter tremendously to our world, but they’re currently in a state of crisis.